funkygao/gafka/README.md

 - ehaproxy

-  Elastic haproxy that sits in front of kateway
+  Elastic haproxy that sits in front of kateway.

 - kateway